felixfelixXu/Radar-Images-and-Ship-Motion-Dataset/README.md

 # Ship-motion-and-Radar-images-dataset
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15735441.svg)](https://doi.org/10.5281/zenodo.15735441)
+# **///////////////Regarding the dataset division//////////////**
+We have completed the dataset division.It is available at https://drive.google.com/drive/folders/1_ANAyuis2NLfTWKMzmDq7XzSbXjrTtVG?usp=drive_link.
 # **///////////////Regarding the code files//////////////**
 We uploaded our complete code to the repository, and the file name was "Code".
 # Wave Parameter Inversion Model: Code and Dataset